Korean Bamboo Salt, 9x Roasted | Purple Crystals |8.47 oz

 How to Enjoy K-LAVA Crystals

-- Mineral water: Dissolve a small pinch into a glass or bottle of water for a clean, lightly salty electrolyte drink.
+- In water: Dissolve a small pinch in a glass of water for a clean, lightly salty drink.

 - Finishing salt: Crush a little over steak, salad, or roasted vegetables for a deep, savory umami finish.

-- After meals: In Korea, a tiny amount is traditionally enjoyed after a meal as part of a time-honored wellness ritual.
+- After meals: In Korea, a tiny amount is traditionally enjoyed after a meal as a long-standing custom.

 Made in Korea by Insanga

-K-LAVA crystals are crafted and roasted in Korea by Insanga (인산가), a maker recognized in Korea as a Certified Seafood Master (대한민국 수산식품 명인) — a national designation honoring artisans who preserve traditional food craft.
+K-LAVA crystals are crafted and roasted in Korea by Insanga (인산가), a maker that carries on Korea's traditional bamboo-salt craft.
 Kosbee then ships your jar from our New Jersey warehouse within one business day.

 Bamboo Salt FAQ